This post may contain affiliate links which won’t change your price but will share some commission. Full Disclosure Policy.

-A very easy side, this Garlic Thyme Squash Au Gratin comes together quickly while you cook other things!
+A very easy side, this Squash Casserole comes together quickly while you cook other things!
 Decadent, creamy and garlicky – this will be the star of any dinner!

 The “Au Gratin” in the name simply means “a dish with a light browned crust of breadcrumbs or melted cheese”… so, basically, food of my dreams!